The 22 Best ETFs to Buy for a Prosperous 2022

 And naturally, no one expects that performance to come in a straight line, nor do they expect every sector to contribute to those gains or losses evenly.
-Value and cyclical sectors are popular calls yet again for 2022, though analysts are a bit skittish that the omicron COVID variant will act as yet another hurdle in the recovery.
+Value stocks and cyclical sectors are popular calls yet again for 2022, but Federal Reserve tightening, potential conflict in Ukraine and future COVID variants are among potential hurdles in an eventual recovery.

 Vanguard S&P 500 ETF